Gajera-Ankita24/security-smart-contract/README.md

 # security-smart-contract

-There is a vulnerability in the Bunbaggainer contract that I found
+There is a vulnerability in the Bunbaggainer contract that I found.
+->The addInvestment function of this contract allows a hacker to withdraw the entire balance of the contract by adding the address.
+->So, to prevent this vulnerability, use an OnlyOwner Modifier.